yuey7x/yuey7x.github.io/_pages/about.md

 Research Interests
 ======
-My research interest lies in decision-making under uncertainty.
-In particular, I use tools from probability theory and information theory to gain insight in agent design and analysis.
+My research interest lies broadly at the interface of machine learning and operations research, with a focus on designing and analyzing effective and scalable reinforcement learning agents for complex environments.
+To this end, I leverage tools from probability theory and information theory to build theoretical foundation and gain insights for agent design.
+Additionally, I exploit the capabilities of deep neural networks to ensure scalability, efficiency, and practicality.

 Contact
 ======